Marina Markot, PhD, Director

-Students who wish to study abroad should start by researching program opportunities on the GEO website or by attending an information session or walk-in advising hours.
-Students refine their search by working with GEO advisors who provide the final planning assistance.
-Schedules for information sessions and walk-in advising hours are available on the GEO website and in the GEO office.
-After choosing a program, students should also consult with their departmental or college advisors.
+After choosing a program, students should consult with their departmental or college advisers.
 International students should also consult with the Office of Global Services (OGS) to determine if an updated I-20 for reentry may be needed.
 Note that studying abroad in a student’s final semester may result in a delay in graduation due to calendar discrepancies across institutions.

 Types of Programs

 - Academic Term Abroad.
 Northeastern offers a rich array of study-abroad programs during semester and summer terms.
 Students join a partner institution for a semester or summer, where they attend classes, participate in student activities, and organize their extracurricular schedules just as they would on campus at Northeastern.
 Some examples include University of Sydney in Sydney, Australia; Technion: Israel Institute of Technology in Haifa, Israel; University of Montevideo in Montevideo, Uruguay; London School of Economics in England, United Kingdom; and the University of Tokyo in Tokyo, Japan.